 Day 1 – Hanoi arrival

 Welcome to Hanoi, Vietnam’s bustling colonial capital.
-Driver and guide of Vietnam Tours will meet you outside the baggage claim at Noi Bai Airport and take you to your hotel in the city center.
+Driver and guide of Laos Travel will meet you outside the baggage claim at Noi Bai Airport and take you to your hotel in the city center.
 In the afternoon, enjoy an orientation walk, visiting some of Hanoi’s main attractions: the opera house, Old Quarter, Hoan Kiem Lake and Ngoc Son Temple.
-In the evening, savor a welcome dinner of authentic Vietnamese food at one of Hanoi’s finest restaurants with your travel consultant of Vietnam Tours
+In the evening, savor a welcome dinner of authentic Vietnamese food at one of Hanoi’s finest restaurants with your travel consultant of Laos Travel (Hanoi Office).

 Our driver and guide will meet you at your hotel and take you along highway 6 to Mai Chau: a small town nestled in the midst of a lush valley and surrounded by emerald-green rice fields.
 Enjoy picturesque views of the scenic landscape, sown with pagodas and rural villages.
 Stop along the way to visit the Muong tribe and then at Thung Khe Pass for a spectacular view of Mai Chau Valley.
 Have an authentic lunch with a local family of the White Thai Tribe and enjoy some free time to acquaint yourself with the villagers.
 In the afternoon, trek through terraced rice paddies and small villages, discovering the natural beauty of the valley and encountering the culture of the ethnic minority Thai people on our visits to the Pom Coong and Na Phon villages.
 Return to the home stay and help cook the evening meal.
 This is an opportunity to learn about the local cuisine and culture as you join the family to prepare a traditional dinner.
 In the evening, enjoy a live dance and music performance.
 Stay overnight in the Long house.

 Start the day with a simple breakfast with your host family.
 Then take a short drive through the surrounding countryside, before setting off on a long and nice drive to the tea plantations and plateau of Moc Chau.
 We then travel from Son La, all the way to Dien Bien Phu on the newly upgraded highway No.6.
 This gorgeous stretch of road is lined with stunning scenery.
 We will make frequent photo stops en route and visit the minority villages of the H’mong and Black Thai peoples.
-Stop for lunch at a local restaurant in Son La, before visiting a tea plantation on Moc Chau plateau—Vietnam’s premier tea-growing region.
+Then visiting a tea plantation on Moc Chau plateau—Vietnam’s premier tea-growing region.
 In the afternoon we continue along winding mountain roads through North Vietnam’s stunning countryside.
-Drive pass the impressive Pha Din pass—a highlight of the day.
+The nice drive passing the impressive Pha Din pass—a highlight of the day.
 Pha Din sits 1,000 meter or 3,280 feet above the sea level.
 According to local legend, “Pha Din” means the connection between Heaven and Earth.
 We arrive Dien Bien Phu later in the afternoon.

 Accommodation: Muong Thanh Hotel in Dien Bien Phu (The new one)

-Day 4 - Dien Bien Phu- a visit to the historical relics – Cross border to Muang Khua
+Day 6 - Dien Bien Phu- a visit to the historical relics

 Nestled in a heart shaped basin near the border with Laos, lies Dien Bien Phu.
-The famous historical battleground, where the Vietnamese successfully defeated the French, marking the end of French colonial occupation.
+The famous historical battle field, where the Vietnamese successfully defeated the French, marking the end of French colonial occupation in 1954.

 Start the day early with a visit to the local market where you will meet charming Thai tribes in their traditional costume purchasing their farm products.